M1 Macs Can Now Game at 1600p With GeForce Now and RTX 3080

 Nvidia's announcement doesn't clarify if 1600p gets you up to 120 frames per second in games, the way it promises for 1080p on both PC and Mac.
 The company also didn't mention if it will support 1600p gaming on the 14-inch and 16-inch MacBook Pros with M1 Pro and M1 Max, which have higher resolution displays than the 13-inch Pro and the Air.
 Tom's Hardware reached out to Nvidia for more details.
 We'll update if we hear back.

 In the same blog post, Nvidia announced a limited-time promotion for GeForce Now RTX 3080 memberships or six-month Priority subscriptions to get a free copy of Crysis Remastered on the Epic Games Store.
-Additionally, Nvidia is adding updates to PC and Mac users to link Nvidia and Ubisoft accounts to launch Ubisoft Connect games more quickly.
+Additionally, Nvidia is adding updates to PC and Mac users to link Nvidia and Ubisoft accounts to more quickly launch Ubisoft Connect games.

 Additionally, many of the games that did work on Mac didn't survive the macOS transition away from 32-bit apps.
 And with M1, programs that aren't reworked to run natively need to be emulated through Rosetta 2.
-Nvidia's argument here is that Mac users won't need to worry about software compatibility when they stream from the internet because the games run on its servers.
+Nvidia's argument here is that Mac users won't need to worry about software compatibility when they stream from the internet, when the games run on its servers.

 GeForce Now, Nvidia says, will give Mac users that experience without also needing a PC.
-The same goes for phones, tablets and weaker Windows PCs.
+The same goes for phone, tablets and weaker Windows PCs.

-The Nvidia GeForce RTX 3080 subscription is available for pre-order for $99.99 for six months and also promises eight-hour gaming sessions.
-The Priority membership, with a "premium rig" with RTX graphics (up to 1080p at 60 fps), is $49.99 for six months, or $9.99 per month, and has a six-hour limit.
+The Nvidia GeForce RTX 3080 subscription is available for pre-order for $99.99 for six months and also promises eight hour gaming sessions.
+The Priority membership, with a "premium rig" with RTX graphics (up to 1080p at 60 fps) is $49.99 for six months or $9.99 per month, and has a six-hour limit.
 The free tier on a "basic rig" has a one-hour limit.
-Any of these should work on an M1 Mac, but you will only get native resolution on the most expensive option.
+Any of these should work on an M1 Mac, but you will only get native resolution on the most expensive.

 New Games on GeForce Now